open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Projectile Motion/Mischievous Caracara/Mischievous Caracara.md

         value: Down
         feedback: Great!
 You got it.
       ans2:
-        value: North and down
+        value: East
-        feedback: Hmh...Try again!
+        feedback: Gravity is the only source of acceleration!
       ans3:
         value: East and down
         feedback: Hmh...Try again!
       ans4:
-        value: West
+        value: West and up
-        feedback: Gravity is the only source of acceleration!
+        feedback: Hmh...Try again!
       ans5:
         value: West and down
         feedback: Hmh...Try again!